 The Stakeholder Forum is the formal channel for stakeholder input to the HBM4EU project and was established in May 2017.
-The members of the Stakeholder Forum were selected by the HBM4EU Management Board and the EU Policy Board and include the following:
+The members of the Stakeholder Forum were selected by the HBM4EU Management Board and the EU Policy Board on the basis of criteria.

 - Chem Trust

 - Downstream Users of Chemicals Co-ordination Group (DUCC)

 - European Federation of Allergy and Airways Diseases Patients’ Associations (EFA)